 If you’re looking for a location that offers a range of just about everything, living and working in Portland, Oregon is for you.
 From food to transportation, this is a growing and vibrant community of economic and socially minded people.
 Seriously, there’s not a bad place to eat or drink, and when you’re done with your local fare, drop the container in the solar-powered compacting garbage can.

 I know you’re thinking this place can’t be real but it is.

 Let’s start with the food.
-Whether you’re visiting or working in Portland, Oregon, this place is foodie paradise.
+Whether you’re visiting or working in Portland, Oregon, this place is travel nurse foodie paradise.